 35 ILCS 200/1-23.
-The Board finds that the sale of the subject is a compulsory sale, in the form of a foreclosure, based on the printout from the MLS submitted by the appellant, which states that the sale of the subject was pursuant to a foreclosure.
+The Board finds that the sale of the subject is a compulsory sale, in the form of a foreclosure, based on the printout from the MLS submitted by the appellant, which states that the sale was pursuant to a foreclosure.